DariusSasarman/A.I.-Arena/Readme.md

 - [ ] Back-end functionality that handles said "save button" request
 - [ ] Modify PY "ProcessPrompt" function such that it provides a general API call procedure
 - [ ] Provide actual security settings such that sensitive endpoints like "domain.com/A.I.s" doesn't actually provide data
-- [ ] Implement a database and security measures
+- [ ] Implement a database and implement website communication

+I'll keep looking for "free student APIs", but since I found no free AI APIs, this endeavour had to come to a indefinite halt.
+I'm open to colaborations.